 Assault: Students facing assault charges are at risk of losing their freedom, finances, and education.
 This is a very serious crime with extreme consequences.
 Not only do individuals convicted of assault face fines and jail time, but they also risk losing their education.
 Assault is a very serious crime that requires a dedicated defense team to fight in the court of law.
-It is imperative for anyone charged with assault to contact Mastandrea Law as soon as possible.
+It is imperative for anyone charged with assault to contact Mastandrea Law, LLC as soon as possible.

 Rape: It is no secret that college students like to party.
 Sometimes parties can lead to excessive drinking, which increases the risk of engaging in sexual activities.
 In Ohio, engaging in sexual conduct with an individual who is impaired can result in rape charges.
-It is important that you hire an attorney from Mastandrea Law as soon as possible, so you do not have to face these serious charges alone.
+It is important that you hire an attorney from Mastandrea Law, LLC as soon as possible, so you do not have to face these serious charges alone.

 In any case, we work diligently to help clients protect their rights in court as well as in the education system.
 Students have more at stake than most others, simply because their wrongful acts can have dire and lasting consequences that can greatly inhibit their ability to earn an education and secure adequate employment in the future.
-At Mastandrea Law, we work aggressively to help students have their charges reduced or dismissed so they can return to their schools and focus on their futures intently.
+At Mastandrea Law, LLC, we work aggressively to help students have their charges reduced or dismissed so they can return to their schools and focus on their futures intently.

 Commonly Asked Student Crimes Questions In Cleveland, Ohio